 First American Home Warranty (FAHW) has two plans that range between $28–$43 a month, making it one of the more affordable options for homeowners on a budget.
 What makes FAHW different from other home warranty companies is their First Class Upgrade, which covers systems and appliances even if they were improperly installed, modified, or maintained.

-Our Verdict on Secure Home Warranty
+Our Final Secure Home Warranty Review

 We don’t recommend Secure Home Warranty, or any home warranty company that operates with unethical practices.
 When reviewing Secure, we found that numerous plan holders felt that the group was eager to sign them up for service contracts, but when assistance was needed, the company failed to deliver.